lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 Rough map of the world with 8 numbered tacks (1-8) and a handwritten note "8 realms in 8 months."
 Notably, there are only 7 interactable countries on this map.
 This may mean that both Orinda Aries and Fenn Aries need to be represented in the solution (in the same location).

-The top of the map (above the handwritten bit) may be the arch-shaped realm icon.
+> _This is solved, see the geography doc._

 The bookshelf has a miniature red wagon with a rose and an apple in it (reference to the Gallery piece?)

 The fireplace has the realm icons over the top of it in this order: ticket, pentagon, hourglass, mountain, V, diagonal jigsaw, arch, diamond.
-Placing pins on the map in this room in that order corresponding to the countries did not appear to do anything.

 ### Inner Sanctum Rooms